charlieschwabacher/build-status/README.md

 build-status
 ============

-show gulp build status in the browser
+Use websockets to show gulp build status in the browser.

-Include the client js in your page, and the server js in your Gulpfile to send messages to the client indicating that assets are building or have errors, and to autoreload once a build is done.
+`npm install --save-dev build-status`

 in your gulpfile: